AnnaGerber/node-ardx/content/exercises/ex8.md

 ## Extending the Code

 ### Controlling a servo:
 This is a really neat example and brings a couple of circuits together.
-Wire up the servo like you did in CIRC-04, then modify the code
+Wire up the servo like you did in [Exercise 4](/exercises/4), then modify the code

 Run the program and then watch as the servo shaft turns as you turn the potentiometer.